fuzionnz/nz.co.fuzion.transactional/README.md

 No special configuration is required for this extension.
 Just install it!

+WARNING

+Because of the way CiviCRM processes CC's and BCC's these get VERPIFIED also.
+Unfortunately these link back to the TO recipient not the BCC or CC.
+If any email that is used as a CC or a BCC starts bouncing you will end up with a lot of contacts put on hold for bounces not related to their address.

 ## How it works

 This extension creates a pseudo-CiviMail named "Transactional Emails" which transactional emails are attached to.
 This could be improved to track by email type with multiple pseudo-CiviMails.